ViolaFlower/Re-Console-Legacy/README.md

 - TU1
 - TU3
 - TU5
 With TU7 and TU9 planned for full release.
+We do not currently have a planned time for when that is.

 ### 🚀 Performant
 Re-Console: Legacy, like its [mother pack](https://modrinth.com/modpack/legacy-minecraft), is built off of and and kept in sync with [Adrenaline](https://modrinth.com/modpack/adrenaline) by [devin](https://modrinth.com/user/devin).
 This means Re-Console: Legacy comes with all the features within [Adrenaline](https://modrinth.com/modpack/adrenaline), including;